techloset/smtp-ai-b03/01_python/README.md

 ## Intro to Modules & Standard Library
 **Main goals**
-- I want you to understand what modules are and how to use Python’s standard library.
+- To understand what modules are and how to use Python’s standard library.

 **Topics**
 - What a module is and how to `import` it, for example: